Step 8: Making Adjustments

 3. I started occasionally cooking without recipes and, since school started back up for my kids, I have been cooking quite a lot.
 I am also teaching myself a new piano piece.

-#4: What is one adjustment you *want* to make to finish strong in 2025?
+#4: What is one adjustment you *want* to make to finish strong this year?

 I want to attend a holiday theater production of A Christmas Carol.